MaxDevv/Curing-Cancer/README.md

    - Used search terms like "how found", "my story", "signs I ignored", and "what symptoms"
    - Data stored in JSON format for further processing

-2. 🔄 **Step 2: Symptom Extraction** - In Progress
+2. ✅ **Step 2: Symptom Extraction** - Completed on April 23, 2025
-   - Using Google's Gemini AI to extract symptoms from patient anecdotes
+   - Used Google's Gemini AI to extract symptoms from patient anecdotes
-   - Categorizing symptoms as "minor" (initially dismissed) or "major" (prompted immediate concern)
+      - Categorized symptoms as "minor" (initially dismissed) or "major" (prompted immediate concern)
-   - Tracking when symptoms appeared and how patients initially perceived them
+      - Tracked when symptoms appeared and how patients initially perceived them
-   - Also extracting lifestyle and behavioral changes mentioned
+      - Also extracted lifestyle and behavioral changes mentioned
-   - Encountered and resolved issues with processing larger posts (posts #48-52, #239-242, #276, #476)
+   - Encountered and resolved issues with processing larger posts (posts #48-52, #239-242, #276, #476

 ### Data Scale:
 - Total Posts: 494